vernemq/vmq-docs/configuration/bridge.md

 A bridge will be a point-to-point connection between 2 brokers, but can still forward all the messages from all cluster nodes to another cluster.

+{% hint style="info" %} The VerneMQ bridge plugin currently forwards messages using MQTT protocol version 3.1.1.
+MQTT v5 messages will still be forwarded but be aware that metadata like user-defined properties will be dropped.{% endhint %}

 ## Enabling the bridge functionality

 The MQTT bridge plugin (`vmq_bridge`) is distributed with VerneMQ as an integrated plugin but is not enabled by default.
 After configuring the bridge as described below, make sure to enable the plugin by setting (`vernemq.conf`):